moore/finder/protocol/design.md

 Unlike most messages busses there is no central broker to provide ordering or store and forward messaging.
 Instead all devices participating in a channel retain any messages which have seen as long storage limits allow.

 When two devices have an opportunity to communicate they exchange messages filling in any gaps in history they may have.

+## User Onboarding

+During onboarding two things must happen:

+- The new user must learn the id of the channel.
+- The onboarding admin must lear the public key of the new user.

+This will be achieved by the admin broadcasting an invitation which includes the channel id and name.
+The new user will respond to that invitation with their public key and user name.
+The response from the new user will be signed with their private key preventing forged responses.

+The team name and user name should be used in the UI to ensure that the correct channel and user are added.
+This is only a weak approach to authentication which could be overcome by a active attacker during onboarding.

+> ### Future improvement
+>
+>In an ideal situation each party will receive the onboarding information in a way that is authenticated.
+If the exchange is authenticated no nearby adversary can trick the the new user into joining the wrong channel or the admin from onboarding the wrong user.
+>
+>The user experience challenge in authenticating this exchange is both the channel id and user pubic key are tens of bytes long and are effectively random numbers.
+This makes each hard to enter manually in to a device.
+In some cases QR codes can be used to bootstrap the process but not all targeted devices will have cameras.
+>
+>This mutual authentication can achieved with an excellent user experience using a [Balanced PAKE](https://en.wikipedia.org/wiki/Password-authenticated_key_agreement).
+This only works when preformed in an online setting.
+An example of how this abroach might work can be seen in [WebWormhole](https://webwormhole.io/) which uses PAKE to alow easy and secure sharing of files.
+>
+>Another abroach is to use a long pass phrase of around eleven words.
+Using eleven or more words in a pass phrase with a large dictionary can provide greater 100 bits of security.
+This security is achieved without the need of a zero knowledge proof used in a PAKE.
+>
+>In addition using a large passphrase with more traditional cryptography will work in a async context.
+>
+> After an initial implementation is working one or both of these approaches should be adopted.

+## User Management

+In the initial design of Finder each channel has a single admin who is the user that created the channel.
+Other users can be made admins but this permission can not be reliably revoked.

+Users can be removed but and adversarial implementation of the protocol can avoid the removal in some situations.

+## Data Syncing

+A device which is in a channel will periodically send out `hello` messages for each channel they have retained.
+A `hello` message will indicate the most recent messages the sender has received.
+Other devices should check to see if they are up to date based on the hello message.

+If a device discovers it is not up to date it will request the missing messages from the device which broadcast the `hello`.

+Other near by devices may opportunistically process sync messages even if they were not the node that requested them.
+This could significantly reduce congestion of the radio spectrum.

+## Data Retention

+Although text messages will be small in size, many of the target devices have only MBs storage.
+It is expected that if all messages are retained eventually all storage will be consumed.
+To allow for the continued recept of new messages, older messages will be expunged.

+In a given channel the oldest messages will be removed first.

+The dropping of old messages creates the possibility that a device might not receive some message before a device it syncs with has dropped them.
+This will leave a gap in the message history of a device in such a situation.
+Applications must be tolerant such gaps in history.

+If some device dose have a gap in it's message history, it is possible that it may later receive the missing message.
+This is a case where it will be possible to receive a messages from a device out of order.
+I am not currently sure the best way to handle this case other than trying to size storage to make it an unlikely occurrence.
+If this is going to be a rare case one could simply drop out of order messages though this would open up the system to danial of service attacks.